akouz/MusEff/Sweet_Honey/README_en.md

 The same idea is used as in Mad Professor's "Sweet Honey" overdrive: a clipper in feedback path.
 By adjusting the feedback depth, you can control the distortion introduced by the clipper.

 However, the similarity ends there.
-Two biased clippers are used connected in series.
+Two biased soft clippers are connected in series.
 The first clipper is in feedback path, the depth of which is adjusted with the R8 trimpot.
-The series-connected clippers, with their soft characteristics, allow the distortion they introduce to be summed, creating a richer sound.
+The series-connected clippers allow the distortion to be summed.
+It creates a richer sound.

 <img width="1279" height="794" alt="SweetHoney_rev_1_1" src="https://github.com/user-attachments/assets/f6d19e29-9614-4aaf-a78c-72918a8c2094" />